Dhofar rebellion: Background

-Early years of the rebellion
+Rebellion

-In 1962 a dissatisfied tribal leader, Musallam bin Nufl (Mussalim bin Nafl), formed the Dhofar Liberation Front (DLF) and obtained arms and vehicles from Saudi Arabia.
-Saudi Arabia and Oman had earlier clashed over ownership of the Buraimi Oasis, and the Saudis had already supported two failed insurrections in the Jebel Akhdar in the interior of Oman in 1957–59.
-The DLF also received support from Imam Ghalib Bin Ali, the exiled Imam of Oman, who had led these earlier revolts.
+Early years

-Bin Nufl and his men made an epic crossing of the Empty Quarter to reach Dhofar.
-As early as December 1962, Bin Nufl's guerrilla band performed sabotage operations on the British air base at Salalah and ambushed oil industry vehicles.
+On 9 June 1965, the Dhofar Liberation Front (DLF) conducted its first ambush on a government patrol north-west of the Thamrit road in Dhofar, where the DLF's first casualty, Said bin-Ghanim al-Kathiri, was killed.
+Following the military action, the DLF published its first document, titled the 9 June Declaration of Armed Struggle.

-From 1964 the DLF began a campaign of hit-and-run attacks on oil company installations and government posts.
-Many of the DLF were trained former soldiers of the Sultan of Oman's Armed Forces (SAF), or of the Trucial Oman Scouts in the United Arab Emirates.
+The revolt was initially small and limited for the most part to sporadic attacks on traffic along the mountain road linking Salalah and Thamarit.
+The Sultan took a complacent view of the rebellion, considering it little more than another expression of the tribal and religious enmity that had frequently plagued his regime.
+He preferred to keep his small British-led army near Muscat and ordered local security forces to deal with the rebels.

-The Sultan had relied on the "Dhofar Force", a locally recruited irregular unit of only 60 men, to maintain order in the region.
-In April 1966, members of this unit attempted to assassinate the Sultan.
-This event apparently changed the nature of the conflict.
-The Sultan retired to his palace in Salalah, never to be seen in public again.
+The Sultan had relied on the Dhofar Force, a locally recruited irregular unit of only 60 men, to maintain order in the region.
+In April 1966, members of this unit staged an assassination attempt against sultan Said bin Taimur.
+The event led the sultan to retire to his palace in Salalah, never to be seen in public again.
 This only served to add to rumours that the British were running Oman through a "phantom" Sultan.
 The Sultan also launched a full-scale military offensive against the DLF, contrary to the advice of his British advisors.
-Heavy-handed search and destroy missions were launched in Dhofar, villages were burned and wells were concreted over or blown up.
-A member of the SAF reported that after receiving heavy resistance, it "proved that the position was unattainable, and after blowing up the village wells we evacuated the camp."
+Heavy-handed search and destroy missions were launched in Dhofar, villages were burned, and wells were concreted over or blown up.
+A member of the SAF reported that after receiving heavy resistance, it "proved that the position was unattainable, and after blowing up the village wells, we evacuated the camp."